Skip to content

 HelloWorld.Client/Program.cs uses the generated typed client:

-var client = new HelloServiceClient(
+var client = new HelloServiceClient(new Uri(endpoint));

 var response = await client.SayHelloAsync(new SayHelloInput("world"));